trevordo/CarND-Traffic-Sign-Classifier-Project/writeup.md

 If a well known architecture was chosen:
 * What architecture was chosen?
+LeNet was chosen.

 * Why did you believe it would be relevant to the traffic sign application?

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+ The training, validation and test set was all reporting >0.90 accuracy.
+This model predicted 9/10 images correctly, they all fell in the same range.

 ###Test a Model on New Images